dmchandrasinghe/CKA/note.md

   12. Admin processes: Run admin/management tasks as one-off processes.
 Provide a way to run administrative or maintenance tasks separately from the main application.

-k8s designed to support all abov factors. kubetes have diffrenct componetes to cater each requirement as below.
+k8s designed to support all the above factors.
+Kubernetes have different components to cater for each requirement as below.

 1. Kubernetes Control Plane: